-Enko Riverside School is committed to academic integrity and the personal and intellectualgrowth of students.
+Enko Maputo is committed to academic integrity and the personal and intellectual growth of students.
 The principal context in which this growth occurs is the school's curriculum.

-Academic dishonesty involves any attempt to obtain academic credit or influence the grading process bymeans that do not meet the expectations for academic integrity outlined in this policy.
-Academic dishonesty includes, but not limited to the following.
+Academic dishonesty involves any attempt to obtain academic credit or influence the grading process by means that do not meet the expectations for academic integrity outlined in this policy.
+Academic dishonesty includes, but is not limited to the following:

-- Providing or receiving unauthorized assistance in course work and lab work, or unauthorized assistance during exams or quizzes. - Using unauthorized notes, materials and devices during examinations or quizzes. - Falsifying or inventing data to be presented as part of an academic endeavor - Altering or adding answers on exercises, exams or quizzes after the work has been graded. - Plagiarising the work of others and presenting it as one's own without properly acknowledgingthe sources.
-At its worst extreme, plagiarism is an exact copying, but it is also the inclusion of paraphrased version of the opinions and work of others without giving credit.
+- Providing or receiving unauthorised assistance in course work and lab work, or unauthorised assistance during exams or quizzes. - Using unauthorised notes, materials and devices during examinations or quizzes. - Falsifying or inventing data to be presented as part of an academic endeavor. - Altering or adding answers on exercises, exams or quizzes after the work has been graded. - Plagiarising the work of others and presenting it as one's own without properly acknowledging the sources.
+At its worst extreme, plagiarism is an exact copying, but it is also the inclusion of paraphrased versions of the opinions and work of others without giving credit.

-2. RESPONSIBILITIES
+2. Responsibilities